1.iShares S&P/TSX Composite High Dividend Index ETF

 Frequently Asked Questions

-When selecting a dividend ETF, consider factors such as the dividend yield, historical performance, expense ratios, and the sectors in which the ETF invests.
-It's also important to assess your own financial goals and risk tolerance.
+When selecting a dividend ETF, investors should consider factors like the dividend yield, expense ratio, historical performance, and the sectors represented in the fund.
+It's also important to assess how the ETF aligns with your overall investment strategy and risk tolerance.